ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

   $ alias squeue="squeue -u <INSERT_USERNAME>"

 If you ever forget what settings you included in an alias you can enter the command :code:`type <ALIAS_NAME>` into the terminal and the full alias code will be displayed.

-This is usefull if you want to change the parameters.
+This is useful if you want to change the parameters of a command as well - simply display the alias code, copy and paste the command into the terminal, and then make needed adjustments before running.

 **Setting up Easier Cluster Access:**